bighuang624/bighuang624.github.io/_pages/about.md

 <!-- Always open to research interns, cooperation and review opportunities.
 Feel free to reach out to me if you are interested.
 My email address is `huangsiteng [at] westlake.edu.cn`.
 {: .notice--info} -->

 **Hiring**: We are looking for **postdoctors, research assistants and visiting students for MiLAB** (currently only for Chinese).
 More information about requirements can be found [here](https://milab.westlake.edu.cn/contact.html), and if you are still in school, being a visiting student is also welcome.
 Please send email to `mi_lab [at] westlake.edu.cn` with your CV if you are interested.
-Specially, if you are interested in my research direction and would like to be my collaborator after coming, please let us know it from the email.
+Specially, if you are interested in my research direction and would like to be my collaborator after coming, please specify in the email and also send a copy to me.
 {: .notice--info}

 <!-- Pre-prints